 .

-The installer is rather straightforward, looking like any other installer.
-You can choose to install it for one user, or all users, create a shortcut and choose the installation folder.
+The installer is straightforward, allowing you to choose to install it for one user or all users, create a shortcut, and select the installation folder.

-If you have ZTX37 already installed and want to update to the latest version, the installer will detect this and do the update.
+If you already have ZTX37 installed and want to update to the latest version, the installer will detect the existing installation and perform the update.

 .